 Where: Wentworth by the Sea Hotel, New Castle, New Hampshire

 Why: Named one of Travel + Leisure’s 500 top hotels in the world, this historic hotel with a Grande Dame atmosphere is just outside of Portsmouth, a town that’s developing a blossoming reputation among foodies.
-The lineup for this seven-week event ranges from serious Grand Vintner’s Dinners to more whimsical offerings.
-The Sommelier Smackdown on March 1st will have two sommeliers going head to head, pairing wines with a four-course dinner.
-The Valentine’s Day Aphrodisiac Dinner will do a pairing Domaine Chandon and the American Tapas 50 Mile Dinner on February 23 will celebrate sustainability with an all-local food and beverage menu.
+The lineup for this seven-week event ranges from serious Grand Vintner’s Dinners to more whimsical offerings, celebrating sustainability with local food and award-winning American wines.
+Use promo code WN9 to book accommodations as a Wine Festival Guest at the Wentworth by the Sea.
+Rates start at $159.

 How to get there: From Boston’s South Station the bus to Portsmouth takes one hour via C&J Trailways line.
 From the Portsmouth/Pease stop, you can catch a taxi to the Wentworth, or give the hotel a call a few minutes before you are pulling in, and they should send the hotel van to pick you up; 603.422.7322.

 What: Virginia Wine Expo

 Where: Richmond, Virginia, Greater Richmond Convention Center